rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMssql.md

 - There is a single argument of type BulkCreateOnDemandMssqlBackupInput.
 - Returns AsyncRequestStatus.
+### bulkexportdatabases
+Supported in v9.2+.
+Create a request to export multiple SQL Server databases to a new location.
+To check the result of the request, use `mssqlJobStatus` query with the `id` of the request object returned by this API.

+- There is a single argument of type BulkExportMssqlDatabasesInput.
+- Returns AsyncRequestStatus.
 ### bulkupdateavailabilitygroup
 Update multiple Microsoft SQL Availability Groups with the specified properties.